Physion: Evaluating Physical Prediction from Vision in Humans and Machines: Introduction

-We have therefore developed a large-scale physical prediction benchmark, \textbf{Physion}, that fulfills these desiderata.
-Earlier benchmarks have tested on one or a few scenarios in reduced physical and physical environments \citep{groth2018shapestacks, riochet2018intphys, bakhtin2019phyre}, which severely limits the role of fine-scale object shape, motion, and material properties on scene dynamics.
-As a result, performing well on these tests might not indicate greater physical prediction ability in more general and realistic contexts.
-In contrast, our testing dataset comprises diverse, physically realistic simulations, rendered with high visual realism, that each involve various physical phenomena frequently found and relied on in everyday life: collisions between multiple objects; object-object interactions such as support, containment, and attachment; projectile, rolling, and sliding motion that depends on object geometry; and the behavior of soft materials like cloth.
-We define a task on eight such scenarios (\ref{fig:scenario_display}), \textit{object contact prediction} (OCP), that asks participants (machine or human) to predict whether two indicated objects will come into contact as a scene unfolds.
-Besides visual and physical data, \textbf{Physion} includes large-scale human response sets for each test stimulus that can be compared to algorithm predictions.
+In recognition of the above desiderata, we developed \textbf{Physion}, a new physical understanding dataset and benchmark.
+Our dataset contains a wide variety of visually realistic examples of familiar physical phenomena, including: collisions between multiple objects; object-object interactions such as support, containment, and attachment; projectile, rolling, and sliding motion that depends on object geometry; and the behavior of soft materials like cloth.
+For each of these eight scenario types (\ref{fig:scenario_display}), we operationalize physical understanding using the \textbf{object contact prediction (OCP) task}, which prompts agents to predict whether two cued objects will come into contact as a scene unfolds.